MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

   - Create camera view and projection matrices.
   - Transform cube vertices with camera matrices on CPU and update vertex buffers on GPU.
 - **Uniforms version** (when macros `UNIFORMS_ENABLED` is defined):
-  - Use uniform buffer to upload MVP matrix to GPU and transform vertices on GPU in vertex shader.
+  - Use root constant uniforms buffer to upload MVP matrix to GPU and transform vertices on GPU in vertex shader.
-  - Use program bindings to bind uniform buffer to the graphics pipeline and make it available to shaders.
+  - Use program bindings to bind uniforms buffer to the graphics pipeline and make it available to shaders.

 ## Application Controls